pressdarling/LMStudioWebUI/README.md

 # LM Studio Chat WebUI(unofficial)

 This is a simple, browser-based chat interface for interacting with your LM Studio server.
 It allows you to connect to your locally hosted LM Studio model and chat with it from any device with a web browser, including mobile phones.
+This is a personal project - no pull requests are accepted at this time.

 ## Features